 Two-step boxes require the user to take two actions.
 The user has to opt-in twice before getting their reward.

 In the first opt-in, the user enters their email and clicks the button.
 That opt-in generates an email and the user is instructed to check their email for a confirmation email they need to read.

 In the second opt-in, the user opens the email delivered by the first opt-in and clicks a link to confirm they signed up for the list and want to be on the list.
-Once they click the confirmation link, they will receive another email (2nd email) which contains the reward or the link to their reward.
+Once they click the confirmation link, they will receive another email (2nd email) that contains the reward or the link to their reward.

-The advantage of two-step boxes, or double opt-in is that:
+The advantage of two-step boxes or double opt-in is that: